 Conversion efficiency is a crucial metric for assessing an inverter's performance, indicating the percentage of energy effectively utilized during the DC to AC conversion process.
 In general, higher conversion efficiency results in lower energy loss.

-Modern high-efficiency inverters, like those in Anern's AN-SCI-EVO Series Solar Inverter, boast high conversion efficiency.
+Modern high-efficiency inverters, like those in Anern's AN-SCI-EVO Series solar inverter, boast high conversion efficiency.
 Choosing an efficient inverter not only minimizes energy consumption but also reduces heat generation and extends the lifespan of the equipment.
 Therefore, when selecting a solar power inverter, it is essential to consider its conversion efficiency to ensure optimal use of electrical energy.

 The capacity of an inverter, typically measured in watts, indicates the maximum power it can deliver.
 Selecting the appropriate inverter capacity is critical for overall performance.
 If the inverter capacity is too low, it may not meet the load requirements, leading to inverter overload or potential equipment damage.
 Conversely, an excessively high inverter capacity won't affect performance but will result in unnecessary investment.